Saxsori/ray-cast/README.md

 - rayX = ((pX / 64) * 64) + (X.line - pX);
 - rayY = (pX - rayX) / -tan(looking angle) + pY;

-So depending on the looking angle we can choose the right formulas to get the hitting points till the wall
+So depending on the looking angle we can choose the right formulas to get the hitting points till the wall.

+## Drawing the walls